Muskan-Thakur/FitSpace_WebFlow/README.md

 **Objective:**

 Creating a dynamic website for a fictional fitness studio named "FitSpace Studio."
-The website highlight the studio's fitness programs and trainers but also include a class booking feature that allows users to view class schedules and book sessions.
+The website highlight the studio's fitness programs and trainers also include a class booking feature that allows users to view class schedules and book sessions.
 This project aims to assess the proficiency with Webflow, focusing on design creativity, user experience.

 **Core Requirements:**